 Seeing Syrians in Cairo made me feel the pain of diaspora that never heals.
 There is something that is broken in each and everyone’s eye.
 Those who are supposed to be luckier than those whose fate was in the sea, or probably those who are facing their face on the grounds of Syria.

 While I never supported the Syrian system since the outbreak of the Arab spring.
 Believing that people choice should be respected.
 I have come to a certain understanding that if there is anything that still keeps Syria as Syria, it is the presence of that system.
 I was argued with a friend that there is nothing that is left in Syria.
 It is a collateral damage.
 Of course, it is true.
 But then you look at the people.
 Those fractioned amid all those factions of different sects and directions, who are abused along this way.

 We as people are watching from the comfort of our distance cheering to one side over the other, not giving the slightest emotion of the humanity that is being spilled in blood over there.
 All those victims of Syrian people who no one cares if they lived or perished, as long as they are counted on this side or the other.

-The deterioration of the Arab reality is far worse than bad corrupt criminal leaderships.
-It is within the mentality that rules population.
-A mentality that devotes the clan.
-A mentality that lacks sense of humanity.
+The deterioration of the Arab reality is far worse than bad, corrupt criminal leaderships.
+It is the mentality that rules population.
+A mindset that devotes the clan.
+An attitude that lacks a sense of humanity.